Welcome to Our Blog on the Camino Portuguese

 Exploring Santiago de Compostella

-Santiago de Compostela
+Exploring Santiago de Compostela

 We had intended to get up early this morning and attend the English pilgrim's Mass at the Cathedral, but sadly our alarm clock went unheeded in the dark, cozy, warmth of our room.
-Apparently we were a lot more exhausted than we realized.
+Apparently, we were a lot more exhausted than we realized.
 By 9 am we were awake and heading down to St. Martin's restaurant below our hostel for a breakfast of small pastries and cafe Americano.
-Afterwards we made our way to the Cathedral through streets that were already heating up under a bright, hot, sun.
+Afterwards, we made our way to the Cathedral through streets that were already heating up under a bright, hot, sun.

-On our last visit to Santiago we took a tour of the Cathedral which we enjoyed greatly.
-On our first tour we were able to explore the Cathedral museum, as well as being taken 'behind the scenes' and up onto the roof.
+On our last visit to Santiago following the Camino Frances, we took a tour of the Cathedral which we enjoyed greatly.
+On our first tour, we were able to explore the Cathedral museum, as well as being taken 'behind the scenes' and up onto the roof.
 This year the tour didn't include a trip to the Cathedral's roof, but it offered a tour of the Portico of Glory, which were also excited to see.
 After some difficulty purchasing tickets, which we apparently could only buy using a credit card (not cash or debit), and then only by tap, which at first did not work and then seemed to work (making a 20 Euro purchase into a 60 Euro purchase) even though this feature is disabled on my credit card, we gained admittance to the museum.

-The first floor of the museum features displays explaining the restoration work that has been done on the Cathedral since the early 1900's.
+The first floor of the museum features displays explaining the restoration work that has been done on the Cathedral since the early 1900s.
 The next floor up illustrates how parts of the Portico of Glory and other Cathedral doors have been created and replaced over time.
 The museum was relatively full of other tourists and pilgrims, as well as several school groups.
 We made it as far as this second floor before a security guard spotted Sean's camera and told him to leave.
 He tried to explain that he hadn't taken photos inside the museum, but the guard was firm - he had to hand over his tickets and camera or leave immediately.
 Although we'd visited the museum before, it was a pity to once again miss the chance to visit the Portico of Glory.
 Some things just aren't meant to be.

 Somewhat disappointed, we emerged back out into the bright, hot, sunny courtyard in front of the Cathedral.
 Almost immediately we ran into Peter and Sue, two pilgrims we had met along the Camino Portuguese and spent quite a lot of time getting to know.
 It turned out that they had been receiving our texts for the past few days, but weren't able to send a reply.
 If we hadn't been unceremoniously hoofed out of the museum we probably wouldn't have gotten a chance to see them again before we headed off to Finisterre.
 We've had these fortuitous meetings before on both our Caminos, where people we assumed we'd never see again turned up in the most unexpected ways.